 Trump’s statements during the campaign spoke generally of election “rigging,” and more specifically of voter fraud (Democrats voting multiple times).
 Never to my knowledge did Trump speak specifically of vote count manipulation, or of machine hacking.
 But there is a good explanation for the omission.
 Raising such a sensitive issue would have been immediately self-defeating.
 Consider: if Trump brought attention to an impending problem regarding the vote count or the machine tallies, then the authorities would simply have found it necessary to address the accusation and to do something about it.
 For Trump, that would be counterproductive, because—in order to win—he needed the count to be hacked in his favor!

 Who was doing the hacking?
 Trump’s overtures to Russia, throughout the campaign—and even his direct invitation that Vladimir Putin hack Hillary Clinton’s emails—may suggest that it was the Russians, or Russian operatives, who were ultimately responsible for hacking the American vote counts, either at the machine stage or (more likely?) when the votes were tabulated.
-But we will see in the next post that Russia does not have this sort of reach into our fractured voting system, and also that the U.S. intelligence agencies denying Russian hacking.
+But we will see in the next post that Russia does not have this sort of reach into our fractured voting system, and also that the U.S. intelligence agencies deny Russian hacking.
 (Spoiler alert: It was American operatives who hacked the 2016 election for Trump.)

 However, the Russians did hack Clinton’s emails—which was of enormous benefit to Trump’s campaign and includes FBI Director Comey’s last minute reinvigoration of this issue.
 Incidentally, Comey’s behavior suggests that the FBI and Russians were somehow in cahoots—an absolutely frightening thought!

-In any case, Donald Trump was indebted to the Russians—and specifically on Vladimir Putin—for his election victory.
+In any case, Donald Trump was indebted to the Russians—and specifically to Vladimir Putin—for his election victory.
 This would go far to explain Trump’s extraordinary friendliness towards the Russian regime.
 It is also likely that the Russians have some dirt on the Donald—blackmail (see next post)

 The chess game